IbrahimDiab1/ARM-Cortex-M3-Device-Drivers/README.md

 # ARM Cortex-M3 Drivers

 Welcome to the ARM Cortex-M3 Drivers repository!
-This repository contains three layers of drivers for the STM32F103C8 ARM Cortex-M3 microcontroller.
+This repository contains drivers for the STM32F103 ARM Cortex-M3 microcontroller.

 ## Layers